litehelpers/cordova-sqlite-evmax-ext-workers-legacy-build-free/README.md

 ```

 ## Standard asynchronous transactions

+**NOTICE:** This API call is deprecated and may be removed in the near future ref: <https://github.com/litehelpers/cordova-sqlite-evplus-legacy-workers-free/issues/5>

 Standard asynchronous transactions follow the HTML5/[Web SQL API](http://www.w3.org/TR/webdatabase/) which is very well documented and uses BEGIN and COMMIT or ROLLBACK to keep the transactions failure-safe.
 Here is a very simple example from the test suite (with success and error callbacks):